BKluwe22/YahtzeeBot/README.md

 ```

 ### Interactive Application
-The easiest way to use this app through Docker Compose
+The easiest way to install and run this app through Docker Compose
 ```
 cd YahtzeePracticeApp
 docker compose build